hashfoundry/infra/README.md

 2. Navigate to Actions
 3. Select the workflow you want to run
 4. Click "Run workflow"
-5. Select the environment (dev, staging, or prod)
+5. Enter the image tag to deploy
 6. Click "Run workflow"

 ## Ingress Architecture